AnsariTech-25667/Blog-Website/README.md

 This project includes a sample GitHub Actions workflow `deploy.yml` (in `.github/workflows/`) to automate builds and test deployments.
 You can customize this for CI/CD pipelines.

----

-> This project is built entirely by Maaz Ansari as a demonstration of full-stack MERN development with secure practices and clean code architecture.